 Have you ever dreamed of flying to exotic places or foreign cities?
 Or perhaps have a desire to see more of the USA?

-Since 9/11, over 50 airlines are still actively hiring Flight Attendants.
+For the first time since 9/11, nearly all airlines are actively hiring Flight Attendants.

 But the Majors are only 10% of the airlines operating in the US and Canada.
 The other 90% include the mid-size airlines, regional and commuter carriers and charter airlines.
 These airlines continue to need and hire flight attendants on their flights.

 CLICK HERE for JOB POSTINGS, plus more information and valuable links to other Flight Attendant sites.

 In addition, the fastest growing sector of aviation is the corporate or executive jet Flight Attendant employment opportunities.
 These luxurious private and corporate aircraft cater to a high-end clientele, and require professionally trained flight attendants as well.

 If you think you must be a young fashion-model type to be considered for this much sought-after job, you would be mistaken.
 So says Tim Kirkwood, author of the best-selling career book, THE FLIGHT ATTENDANT CAREER GUIDE.
 Airlines today are looking for women and men between the ages of eighteen to sixty, who have the desire to travel and work with people.
 This broader acceptance of applicants opens the career up to persons who had never considered themselves qualified.
 It also, therefore, increases the competition for potential applicants.
 Every airline has a different set of requirements, and some will even look for the characteristics of the region in which they fly.